 Clinical work is the centerpiece of the postdoctoral fellow’s experience at the center.
-The fellow is expected to fill a minimum of 15 hours per week of a combination of therapy and assessment with children, adolescents and their families.
+The fellow conducts a minimum of 15 hours per week of a combination of therapy and assessment with children, adolescents and their families.

-In addition, indirect services such as case management, attendance at IEP or other school meetings, contact with collaterals such as foster care workers, child protective services professionals, and multi-disciplinary consultation are often required to meet the complex needs of Center clients.
-All or most assessment and intervention work is done online and remotely through confidential and secure Zoom sessions during the course of the current pandemic.
+At this time, all or most assessment and intervention work is done online and remotely through confidential and secure Zoom sessions during the course of the COVID-19 pandemic.
 While our service center and office building remain open for business, staff and trainees currently choose whether or not to enter in person and most have chosen to work remotely to preserve safety.

 Assessment is done both in formal psychological testing and intake diagnostic evaluations.
 Referrals for psychological evaluation typically come from therapists, psychiatrists, and/or family members.
 The questions include requests for diagnostic clarification, the influence of cognitive factors on the child’s functioning or treatment progress, and recommendations for getting therapy “unstuck.”
 The fellow conducts the testing and provides feedback to the clinical team, the child and the family, and also supervises doctoral interns and has time allotted for research projects.
 The COVID-19 outbreak has necessarily limited the number of psychological assessments that are completed by postdoctoral fellows due to constraints on face-to-face appointments.
 Currently, assessments are conducted online and remotely, though there may be opportunities for on-site assessments during the course of the training year.